davidski/evaluator/README.md

 ## Where to Go from Here

-While Evaluator is a powerful tool, it does not attempt to address interactions between risk scenarios, rolling up multiple levels of risk into aggregations, or other advanced topics.
+While evaluator is a powerful tool, it does not attempt to address interactions between risk scenarios, rolling up multiple levels of risk into aggregations, or other advanced topics.
 As you become more comfortable with quantitative risk analysis, you may wish to dive deeper